shangl02/Pipeline/TME/QTL_pipeline/README.md

 		--plink2 path/to/plink2/binary \
         --plink1 path/to/plink1/binary \
-        -f flashPCA     # path to flashPCA bianry tool
+        -f flashPCA     # path to flashPCA bianry tool --hld  path/to/high_LD_regions_file

-This step creats a folder nameed **f02_pca** in plink folder.
+This step creats a folder named **f02_pca** in plink folder.
 It gets overlapped SNPs between cohort and 1k genomics and use these SNPs from 1k genomics to calculate PCA and then project to the cohorts to get the PC for the cohorts.

 ### Step 4) Prepare covarate file and cytoreason file for MatrixQTL anlaysis